 Former President Bush Says SNL Impressions Never Bothered Him A Bit

-There's nothing like being out of office for more than eight years to make a former president look happy, and maybe for some, human again.
+There's nothing like being out of office for more than eight years to make a former president look happy and, maybe for some, human again.

 George W. Bush appeared on ABC's Jimmy Kimmel Live on Thursday night —laughing, cracking jokes and charming his host as he plugged his new book of portraits of veterans.